exograph/exograph/docs/docs/cli-reference/development/yolo.md

 By default, it will start the server on port 9876.
 You can change this by passing the `--port` (or the shorter `-p`) option.

+By default, it will enforce [trusted documents](../../production/trusted-documents.md).
+You can turn this off by passing the `--enforce-trusted-documents=false` option.

 ```shell-session
 # shell-command-next-line
 exo yolo --port 8888